wpower12/UnitGP/README.md

 I hope that the addition of mutation yields better results.
 It would seem possible that a unit could evolve with maximum fitness, one that collects if not all food, a large selection of it.

+## References

+* [Koza-92](https://mitpress.mit.edu/books/genetic-programming) - Koza, John.
+"Genetic Programming: On the Programming of Computers by Means of Natural Selection".
+MIT Press, 1992.